 Composting is nature’s version of recycling.
 Instead of taking a can of pop and turning it into a new can of pop, composting takes food and turns it back into soil for which new food grows from.
-As the area’s only commercial composting farm, our company can compost all forms of food waste, including dairy and meat; wet paper, napkins, and cardboard; yard waste; and compostable serviceware.
+As the area’s only commercial composting farm, our company can compost food waste, wet paper, napkins, and cardboard; yard waste; and compostable serviceware.

 This is a fancy way of saying: oxygen can’t get to compostable materials — which is needed to break them down — so a head of lettuce can take 10-25 years to decompose.
-In the meantime, it’s putting off methane gas, which is 80 times worse than CO2, and reducing the lifespan of our landfills.
+In the meantime, it’s putting off methane gas, which is 80 times worse than CO2.

 Our school efforts focus on the compostable waste produced in the cafeteria.
 Here’s the step-by-step process in how we’ll launch your compost program:

-- Review waste materials produced in cafeteria.
+Review & categorize waste materials produced in cafeteria.

-- Explore potential to convert non-recyclable/compostable items.
+Explore potential to convert landfill items into compostable materials.

-- Incorporate correct color coding and signage onto waste bins.
+Incorporate correct color coding and signage onto waste bins.

-- Colors: Blue = Recycling / Green = Compostables / Black = Landfill.
+Colors: Blue = Recycling; Green = Compostables; Black = Landfill.

-- Signage: Use of appropriate Recycle Across America stickers.
+Signage: Use of appropriate Recycle Across America stickers.